Destiny000621/Destiny000621.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a master's student at [MARMot Lab](https://marmotlab.org) at the [National University of Singapore](https://www.nus.edu.sg) under the supervision of Professor [Guillaume Adrien Sartoretti](https://www.marmotlab.org/bio.html).
+I am a first-year Ph.D. student in Aerospace Engineering at The University of Texas at Austin, co-advised by [Dr. Thinh Doan](https://coolautonomylab.github.io/members/thinh.html) and [Dr. Ufuk Topcu](https://www.ae.utexas.edu/people/faculty/faculty-directory/topcu).
+I obtained my Master of Science degree in Mechanical Engineering from the National University of Singapore, under the supervision of [Dr. Guillaume Adrien Sartoretti](https://www.marmotlab.org/bio.html).
 Additionally, I am a visiting scholar at the [University of Iowa](https://uiowa.edu), working under Professor [Shaoping Xiao](https://engineering.uiowa.edu/directory/shaoping-xiao).
 I earned my Bachelor's Degree in Engineering Mechanics from [Zhejiang University](https://www.zju.edu.cn/english/).

-My research interests include Reinforcement Learning and Robotics, especially Data-driven Reinforcement Learning to achieve generalization.
-My research goal is to enable agents/robots to solve complex and diverse tasks in real-world applications.
+My research interests lie in Reinforcement Learning and Robotics, with a recent focus on developing robotic generalist policies.
+My long-term goal is to enable agents and robots to efficiently solve complex, diverse tasks in real-world applications.

 Please feel free to reach out if you are interested in discussing relevant research topics or exploring potential collaborations.
 {style="text-align: justify;"}